-Identified Gaps Existing/Current Fu ture FRM TDP S3 STM FRM TDP Sea ice drift Lacking Validation data for sea ice drift products from satellite observations are very limited.
+Identified Gaps Existing /Current Fu ture FRM TDP S3 STM FRM TDP Sea ice drift Lacking Validation data for sea ice drift products from satellite observations are very limited.
 Some from drifting buoys GNSS positioning.
 Some ULS moorings are equipped with sea ice drift sensors.
-Drift products based on satellites are not yet FRM compliant (e.g., no uncertainties, cf BIPM workshop) None Direct underflights of satellite tracks need to be adjusted for sea ice drifts, whereas this is not needed if data is compared to gridded products (TD-2 Section 7.4).
+Drift products based on satellites are not yet FRM compliant (e.g., no uncertainties, cf BIPM workshop) None Direct underflights of satellite tracks need to be adjusted for sea ice drifts, whereas this is not needed if data is compared to gridded products ([RD8] Section 7.4).
 Increase the validation data by deployment of drifting buoys.
 Add ice drift sensors to existing ULS moorings.
 Develop methods to assign uncertainties to drift products.
-Deploy drifting buoys during airborne campaigns • Support development of drift corrected gridded products, which can provide daily SIT maps (development within CCI+ SI).
-Sea ice density Lacking observations and methods Methods are limited to in situ measurements, which are not consistently collected.
-Recent studies by AWI IceBird using a combination of AEM &amp; laser &amp; snow radar measurements can be used to provide densities on regional scales None Commonly used procedures are to use 2 values; FYI (917 kg/m) &amp; MYI (882 kg/m), respectively.
-These are dependent on the classification of sea ice types Develop techniques to measure sea ice densities by drifting buoys Sea ice salinity Lacking observations and method Snow density • Lacking Salinity in snow • Lacking Marginal Ice Zone studies • Lacking • The intrusion of ocean waves impacts the freeboard estimates
+Deploy drifting buoys during airborne campaigns Support development of drift corrected gridded products, which can provide daily SIT maps (development within CCI+ SI).
+Lacking observations and methods Methods are limited to in situ measurements, which are not consistently collected.
+Recent studies by AWI IceBird using a combination of AEM & laser & snow radar measurements can be used to provide densities on regional scales None Commonly used procedures are to use 2 values; FYI (917 kg/m3) & MYI (882 kg/m3), respectively.
+These are dependent on the classification of sea ice types Develop techniques to measure sea ice densities by drifting buoys Sea ice salinity Lacking observations and method Snow density • Lacking Salinity in snow • Lacking The intrusion of ocean waves impacts the freeboard estimates